MarcelloPerathoner/kartaview-tools/README.rst

 Videos
 ======

-This software only supports videos produced by the Vantrue OnDas X4S dashcam.
+This software only supports videos produced by the Vantrue OnDash X4S dashcam.

 To split a video file into discrete images use ffmpeg.